almenscorner/macOSLOBAppTool/README.md

 ## Planned features
 - Ability to assign app from the WPF
 - Handle updating apps from WPF
+- Get CFBundleShortVersion from .pkg packages using 7-zip

 ## Pre-requisites
 To use this tool you need a couple of moduels installed